rakutentech/engineering-blog/content/post/elm-at-rakuten/index.md

 [^slack]: The [Elm Slack channel](https://elmlang.herokuapp.com/) counts around 20,000 members.
 Another platform used by the Elm community is [discourse.elm-lang.org](https://discourse.elm-lang.org/).
 There is also a channel on the [Reddit website](https://www.reddit.com/r/elm/) that tends to be unpleasant so not many Elm developers usually comment there.

-Also, another consequence is that the quantity of materials in the Stack Overflow website is limited.
+Also, another consequence is that the quantity of materials on the Stack Overflow website is limited.
 This fact is not always as bad as it seems.

 Stack Overflow sometimes suffers from having information that is not updated or still "old school," making it useless and occasionally even harmful.